 You may have experienced a less formal interview style with questions such as ‘where do you see yourself in five years?’ or ‘what is your biggest weakness?’.

-Behavioral interview questions are much more structured than this, an example question will likely begin like one of the following;
+Behavioral interview questions are much more structured than this, a standard behavoral question will likely begin like this;

 - ‘Tell me about a time when you…’

 - ‘Give us an example of when you have…’

 By framing their questions in this way, the interviewer is looking for you to draw on your past experience.

 This is because the way in which you behaved in the past is a good indication of how you will behave in similar situations in the future.